denten-books/plain-text/0-intro.md

 (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
 This property of the medium attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
-Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
+Works by the philosophers Henri Bergson, John Haugeland, and Nelson Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as a property of the medium, but as structure imposed onto matter from without.
 In the extreme, that means that a censored *electronic* text can form a perfectly *analog*